 Review by Luisito Joaquín González

 Some guys have all the luck.
 Yes, indeed.
 And so do some movies too.
 Let’s take for example Nail Gun Massacre from 1985.
-Shot on the tiniest of budgets, it could be packaged and shipped globally to film schools as a lesson in how not to produce a feature.
+Shot on the tiniest of budgets, it could be packaged and shipped globally to film schools as a lesson on how not to produce a feature.
 It’s terrible.
 Despite the fact that it is totally devoid of talent or professionalism, it is one of the most popular slasher movies out there.
 Why?
-Well because it’s so damn bad that it transcends beyond criticism and flies into a new frontier that makes you want to appreciate it.
-It’s like when you sleep so much that you make yourself tired or eat so much that you become more hungry, NGM leaps beyond the borders of rubbish and full circle into being a surreal kind of praiseworthy.
+Well because it’s so damn bad that it transcends criticism and flies into a new arena that makes you kind of appreciate it.
+It’s like when you sleep so much that you make yourself tired or eat so much that you become more hungry, NGM leaps beyond the borders of rubbish and straight into being a surreal kind of praiseworthy.
 I’m not aware of the budget that was spent on Terry Lofton’s slasher, but you can rest assured that it made a reasonable profit after the success it achieved on both VHS and DVD.
 Blue Ray to come next and a long standing reputation as an extremely popular movie.
 So bad that it’s good?
 Well yes, exactly.

 Anyway, moving on.
 There’s not a great deal in terms of story with this one actually.
 De Falco plays Bobby Young, a sleaze metal dude who hangs out at The Dungeon, which is a club that caters for sex drugs and rock and roll the eighties way.
 What he likes doing is picking up hookers or sluts, taking them back to his impressive warehouse sized flat and killing them with a sledge hammer.
 The friend of one of his victims goes out to try and track him down…